Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 3. Carefree

-More interested in the best small town to retire in Arizona?
-Then you’ll want to consider Carefree, which has just under 4,000 residents (of which the median age is 65.3!).
+More interested in retiring in the best small towns in Arizona?
+Then you’ll want to consider Carefree, which has a 2025 population of just under 4,000 residents (of which the median age is 64.5!).
 This town is part of the larger Phoenix metropolis area with lovely views of Black Mountain.
 While in Carefree, you’ll have easy access to all kinds of wonderful outdoor excursions, such as the Carefree Desert Gardens, Camp Creek Falls, and nearby Bartlett Lake!

 4. Sun City